-I remembered back to driver’s ed., how you’re supposed to pump your brakes to keep from hydroplaning, to stay calm, to not swerve into the shoulder or another lane, to try to keep control of the wheel.
+I remembered back to driver’s Ed., how you’re supposed to pump your brakes to keep from hydroplaning.
+You’re supposed to stay calm, to not swerve into the shoulder or another lane, to try to keep control of the wheel.
 There was a car in front of me, to the right.
 I swerved into the shoulder to avoid a head-on collision.
 I was swerving through cars, desperately pumping my brakes, trying to slow down.

 But I couldn’t.

 I was still flying forward at 40, then 35, then 30, wheels spinning so fast it felt like 100 mph.
 I was going to crash.
 I was going to hit into these cars in front of me, still and dark and unmoving.
 I was going to create a pileup.
 This was going to hurt.
 These were all the thoughts running in my head.
 I braced myself, pushed back against the steering wheel and held my breath.